 Voting Directors as defined in Section 4(B) shall vote on matters brought before the Board at General Meetings, as defined in Section 4(E)(1), and Special Meetings, as defined in Section 4(E)(2).

 The rules of Parliamentary Procedure shall be established by custom informally or formally through adoption by the LPRC Board.

 - ORGANIZATIONAL GUIDELINES

 The Board shall issue meeting notices via electronic mail, mail, or telephone call (if a member does not have email, that member must be given notice via paper mail or phone).
 Meetings of the Board shall be open to all members of the LPRC, and shall be held online via video or phone conference.

 A quorum of the Board shall be twenty-five percent (25%) of its voting Directors.

-The powers of the Board shall include, but not be limited to, the following (by simple majority of members present for the vote unless otherwise described):
+The responsibilities of the Board shall include, but not be limited to, the following (by simple majority of members present for the vote unless otherwise described):

 1) The authorization of the appropriation and expenditure of LPRC budget.